resilar/crchack/README.md

 **crchack** is a public domain tool to force CRC checksums to arbitrarily chosen values.
-The main advantage over existing CRC alteration tools is the ability to obtain the desired checksum by changing non-contiguous input bits. crchack supports all commonly used CRC algorithms as well as custom parameters.
+The main advantage over existing CRC alteration tools is the ability to obtain the desired checksum by changing non-contiguous input bits. crchack supports all commonly used CRC algorithms as well as any custom parameters.

 - [Usage](#usage)
 - [Examples](#examples)